-> - Yeast doughs must be given enough time to rise but they must also never be over-proofed.
+- You must give yeast doughs enough time to rise but also never be over-proof them.

-> - Always use the middle rack for baking.
+- Always use the middle rack for baking.
 And, if you must bake top and bottom switch the trays half-way through baking.
 Top to bottom and front to back.

 - Use glazes at the right temperature and at the appropriate time.